 Why Surgery is Necessary for Diverticulitis

-It may begin with mild symptoms like cramps or bloating, which are easily mistakable for other minor problems and alleviated by mild pain relievers.
+It can begin with mild symptoms like cramps or bloating, which are easily mistakable for other minor problems and alleviated by mild pain relievers.
 But it can evolve into a serious condition accompanied by fever, infection, nausea, vomiting, and constipation.

-What is Diverticulitis?
+What is diverticulitis?

-How is it Treated?
+How is it treated?

-When is Resection Necessary?
+When is resection necessary?

-Risks of Resection
+Risks of resection

-Preparing for Resection
+Preparing for resection

-Dr. Meslin recommends eating a healthy diet, exercising, and avoiding drinking alcohol or smoking, which can affect healing.
+To prepare for resection surgery, we recommend following a healthy diet, exercising, and avoiding drinking alcohol or smoking, which can affect healing.